 In Luke 15, Jesus responds to the grumbling of the religious leaders with a trilogy of parables.
 Westerners know them as the parables of the lost sheep, lost coin, and lost ("prodigal") son.
 In the Middle East, God is the focus of each biblical story – a lens which uniquely shapes Middle Easterners' understanding of these parables.

 Discover these cultural differences, as well as how Jesus defined "repentance," in The Running Father!

 This 7-part video series includes a Welcome Letter from Kristi, Course Syllabus, Recommended Resources, and Discovery Notes.
-The video series is available from January 1, 2022 through March 31, 2022.
-The 7-part audio version is available anytime here.
+If you prefer audio format, the 7-part audio series is available here.

 ***To take 501 - The Running Father as part of a local small group, through a Zoom/online cohort, with a church, or in any other communal format, each participant needs to purchase the series.
 Thank you!

 ***Want to gift 501 - The Running Father?
 Scroll down to our FAQs for step-by-step instructions!

 StartWeek 1 - Repentance through a Middle Eastern Lens (87:23)

 StartWeek 2 - A God-Centered Faith & Repentance (67:17)